 Landscape sensitivities - is a term to avoid.
-Instead refer to landscape sensitivity indicators.
+Instead refer to landscape susceptibility and/or landscape value indicators.

-Landscape Susceptibility
+Landscape susceptibility

 The degree to which a defined landscape, including its character and associated visual resources, might respond to specified development types or land management changes without undue negative consequences.
 (Jointly agreed with NS2022, with reference to NE2019 and GLVIA3).